awsdocs/amazon-eks-user-guide/doc_source/eks-using-tags.md

 A tag is a label that you assign to an AWS resource\.
 Each tag consists of a *key* and an optional *value*, both of which you define\.

-Tags enable you to categorize your AWS resources in different ways, for example, by purpose, owner, or environment\.
-This is useful when you have many resources of the same type—you can quickly identify a specific resource based on the tags you've assigned to it\.
-For example, you could define a set of tags for your account's Amazon EKS clusters that helps you track each cluster's owner and stack level\.
+Tags enable you to categorize your AWS resources by, for example, purpose, owner, or environment\.
+When you have many resources of the same type, you can quickly identify a specific resource based on the tags you've assigned to it\.
+For example, you can define a set of tags for your Amazon EKS clusters to help you track each cluster's owner and stack level\.
+We recommend that you devise a consistent set of tag keys for each resource type\.
+You can then search and filter the resources based on the tags that you add\.

-We recommend that you devise a set of tag keys that meets your needs for each resource type\.
-Using a consistent set of tag keys makes it easier for you to manage your resources\.
-You can search and filter the resources based on the tags you add\.
+Tags are not automatically assigned to your resources\.
+After you add a tag, you can edit tag keys and values or remove tags from a resource at any time\.
+If you delete a resource, any tags for the resource are also deleted\.

 Tags don't have any semantic meaning to Amazon EKS and are interpreted strictly as a string of characters\.
-Also, tags are not automatically assigned to your resources\.
-You can edit tag keys and values, and you can remove tags from a resource at any time\.
 You can set the value of a tag to an empty string, but you can't set the value of a tag to null\.
 If you add a tag that has the same key as an existing tag on that resource, the new value overwrites the old value\.
-If you delete a resource, any tags for the resource are also deleted\.

 You can work with tags using the AWS Management Console, the AWS CLI, and the Amazon EKS API\.

 **Note**
 Amazon EKS tags are not currently supported by `eksctl`\.
-This support will be added at a later date\.

 If you're using AWS Identity and Access Management \(IAM\), you can control which users in your AWS account have permission to create, edit, or delete tags\.